-MJ says “Do what you love first.
+My coach says “Do what you love first.
 Get up in the morning and start writing.
 Write until you have nothing more to say.”
 My response is a fear – what if I write all day and nothing else gets done?!
-And to that, MJ would probably say, “What’s the harm in that?
+And to that, he would probably say, “What’s the harm in that?
 Live your life doing the things you love.”

 So to get started on this book, I went on a mini-vacation.
 I realize not all of you would be able to take a random week off from work; so for you, I would suggest scheduling 15-20 minute blocks on your daily calendar and treat them like very important appointments.

 I went to Myrtle Beach, SC and after writing the first 25,000 words in three days, I rewarded myself with a helicopter ride.
 I share more of that story in this blog: Wake Up and Live Your Dreams.

 There’s no magic number of words that need to be written in a book.
 Though the specific types of book may have a suggestion for number of words.
 Such as, a short, short story has up to 7,500 words.
 My goal at the beach was that of a novel (40,000 words) but I stopped at 35,000 because I was worn out.
 It’s amazing how much energy it takes to write, especially pretty much nonstop within a week’s time.